piotrbar250/Multi-task-deep-learning/README.md

 The training notebook runs three types of experiments:
 - classification only,
 - regression only,
-- several variants of multitask learning (classification + regression).
+- several variants of multi-task learning (classification + regression).

-The metrics notebook computes multiple evaluations showing that multitask learning achieves nearly the same accuracy as classification-only training, while significantly reducing training overhead.
+The metrics notebook computes multiple evaluations showing that multi-task learning achieves nearly the same accuracy as classification-only training, while significantly reducing training overhead.

 ## Requirements